yasinasama/ssdbpy/README.rst

 ssdbpy
 ======

-The Python interface to the ssdb
+The Python interface to the ssdb.Changed from redis-py.

 Installation
 ------------